jitsedesmet/thesis/_papers/thesis-report/chapters/use-case.typ

 @fig:schema-snb shows the schema used within this use case as copied from the
 #link("https://github.com/ldbc/ldbc_snb_datagen_hadoop#graph-schema")[LDBC @snb] GitHub.

+#IRT("Could we also have an example read and write query here?")

 #figure(
   image("../static/schema-snb.png", width: 90%),
   caption: [Social Network Benchmark data schema],